-- 6. While recording, you can switch between displays with the middle button. - 7.
-Press the upper right button to pause the recording.
-Stop and save with the lower right button or continue resume with the upper right button.
+- 6. While recording, you can switch between displays with the middle button or by using the touch screen if it is enabled. - 7.
+Press the upper button to pause the recording.
+Stop and save with the lower button or continue with the upper button.

-If the sport mode you selected has options, such as setting a duration target, you can adjust them before starting the recording by pressing the lower right button.
+If the sport mode you selected has options, such as setting a duration target, you can adjust them before starting the recording by swiping up or pressing the lower button.
 You can also adjust sport mode options while recording by keeping the middle button pressed.